Rick Simpson's cannabis oil

 Use and dosage of Rick Simpson's cannabis oil:

 Regarding the dosage, Rick Simpson recommends starting with three intakes per day, approximately the size of a rice grain.
-Later on, this dosage will be doubled every four days, until reaching 1gr per day after approximately 5 weeks, that will be the average daily dose during the lenght of the treatment.
+Later on, this dosage will be doubled every four days, until reaching 1gr per day after approximately 5 weeks, that will be the average daily dose during the length of the treatment.

 Once the treatment is ended, Rick recommends to continue using marijuana oil to prevent a relapse of the treated disease, but with much lower doses - for example, 1gr per month.